iDelTer/OneMedia/README.md

 ## OneMedia

 OneMedia is a web application that displays information about films and the users can consult them, create list to save them and vote.
-This project requires a serv3er and you can find it in [OneMediaBack](https://github.com/iDelTer/OneMediaBack).
+This project requires a server and you can find it in [OneMediaBack](https://github.com/iDelTer/OneMediaBack).

 ## Required Programms